Atticus29/pcc_biology_213/README.md

 ### Optional
-- TODO *Student Study Guide* (Workbook to go with Campbell).
-Taylor, M. and/orWebsite access that comes with the new textbook or can be purchased separately.
 - Plan to access to other high-quality educational and library resources including those recommended in class and/or posted at D2L.- Goggles and gloves are provided in the lab, but if you prefer to use your own, please bring these.
 Note that you will need to wear gloves during the dissections labs.

 ---